awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTrainingJob.md

 Starts a model training job\.
 After training completes, Amazon SageMaker saves the resulting model artifacts to an Amazon S3 location that you specify\.

 If you choose to host your model using Amazon SageMaker hosting services, you can use the resulting model artifacts as part of the model\.
-You can also use the artifacts in a deep learning service other than Amazon SageMaker, provided that you know how to use them for inferences\.
+You can also use the artifacts in a machine learning service other than Amazon SageMaker, provided that you know how to use them for inferences\.

 In the request body, you provide the following:
 +  `AlgorithmSpecification` \- Identifies the training algorithm to use\.